sovereign/sovereign/README.md

 Create an `MX` record for `example.com` which assigns `mail.example.com` as the domain’s mail server.

 To ensure your emails pass DKIM checks you need to add a `txt` record.
-The name field will be `default._domainkey.EXAMPLE.COM.` The value field contains the public key used by OpenDKIM.
-The exact value needed can be found in the file `/etc/opendkim/keys/EXAMPLE.COM/default.txt` it’ll look something like this:
+The name field will be `default._domainkey.EXAMPLE.COM.` The value field contains the public key used by DKIM.
+The exact value needed can be found in the file `/var/lib/rspamd/dkim/EXAMPLE.COM.default.txt`.
+It will look something like this:

     v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDKKAQfMwKVx+oJripQI+Ag4uTwYnsXKjgBGtl7Tk6UMTUwhMqnitqbR/ZQEZjcNolTkNDtyKZY2Z6LqvM4KsrITpiMbkV1eX6GKczT8Lws5KXn+6BHCKULGdireTAUr3Id7mtjLrbi/E3248Pq0Zs39hkDxsDcve12WccjafJVwIDAQAB

 For DMARC you'll also need to add a `txt` record.
 The name field should be `_dmarc.EXAMPLE.COM` and the value should be `v=DMARC1; p=none`.
-More info on DMARC can be found [here](https://dmarc.org)
+More info on DMARC can be found [here](https://dmarc.org).

 Set up SPF and reverse DNS [as per this post](http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/).
-Make sure to validate that it’s all working, for example by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a> and reviewing the report that will be emailed back to you.
+Make sure to validate that it’s all working, for example, by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a> and reviewing the report that will be emailed back to you.

 ### 8. Miscellaneous Configuration